rlivingsus/misc/AllBooks.md

 - Willink, Jocko & Leif Babin: Extreme Ownership: How U.S. Navy SEALs Lead and Win
 - Willis, Connie: Doomsday Book
 - Wolfe, Gene: The Claw of the Conciliator
 - Wong, Ali: Dear Girls
+- Wouk, Herman: The Caine Mutiny
 - Wu, Constance: Making a Scene
 - Yager, Jan: How to Finish everything you start
 - Yang, Jeff: Rise